kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endhighlight %}

-You can browse to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) but for now you'll only get a `404 page not found` error.
+Browse to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
+For now, you'll only get a **`404 page not found`** error as we are not doing anything yet.

-### Display a simple map
+## Display a simple map

-In this part you will be able to display a map using Mapbox API.
+In this part you will learn how to display a map using the Mapbox API.

-As we don't want to put the API key as part of the code, start by putting your API key in the `settings.py` configuration file.
+As we don't want to put the API key as part of the code, start by putting it in a configuration file.
-Create a new file with the name `settings.py` in the root folder of the project and add the following code:
+Create a new file with the name **`settings.py`** in the root folder of the project and add the following code:

 {% highlight python %}
 # settings.py